contentstack/cli/packages/contentstack/docs/cm.md

-  -a, --management-token-alias=management-token-alias  alias of the management token -c, --config=config                                  [optional] path of the config -d, --data=data                                      path or location to store the data -l, --master-lang=master-lang                        code of the source stack's master Language -m, --module=module                                  [optional] specific module name -s, --stack-uid=stack-uid                            API key of the source stack
+  -a, --management-token-alias=management-token-alias  alias of the management token -c, --config=config                                  [optional] path of the config -d, --data=data                                      path or location to store the data -m, --module=module                                  [optional] specific module name -s, --stack-uid=stack-uid                            API key of the source stack